pwegrzyn/pwegrzyn.github.io/content/about.md

 I also used to work as a software developer at Akamai, where I was responsbile for data propagation systems.

 My current interests are distributed systems (backend, actors models, cloud native, decentralized Web3 technologies) and machine learning (mainly optimization and biologically plausible NNs).
-Casually I'm also into game engine development (Unreal, O3DE, custom) and quantum computing.
+Casually I'm also into game engine development (Unreal, O3DE, custom).

 In spare time I like to read a lot, watch movies and play some video games from time to time.